Program Updates

 Jeff Cason

 Some of you may have met or worked with Jeff Cason, who was our Dean of International Programs for many years before becoming Middlebury’s Provost.
-Jeff passed away this summer, and we are feeling his absence deeply across the college and in our Schools Abroad network.
+Jeff passed away in the summer of 2022, and we are feeling his absence deeply across the college and in our Schools Abroad network.
 Jeff was a beloved member of our team and was instrumental in developing our programs in Jordan, Israel, Morocco, Japan, Brazil, Cameroon, Egypt, India, and the United Kingdom.
-You can read more about Jeff’s life and career here
+You can read more about Jeff’s life and career here.

 Italy